gamesense1337/Fistful-of-Frags-fps-config/README.md

 # Fistful-of-Frags-fps-config
-An old project i will most likely not be finishing.
+An old project i occasionally work on from time to time

 Place in C:\Program Files (x86)\Steam\steamapps\common\Fistful of Frags\fof\cfg